 The level structured at eye level would usually be the most costly.
 Thus, you should choose the niche level depending on your preferences and budget.

 Whatever your family’s preference, handling such matters without assistance can be overwhelming and confusing.

 However, our team at Casket Fairprice promises to make this affair as hassle-free as possible.

-At Casket Fairprice, we do our best to deliver dignified funeral services to provide families with peace of mind and ensure they can remember and honour their departed peacefully.
+Casket Fairprice is an esteemed funeral parlour in Singapore.
+We do our best to deliver dignified funeral services to provide families with peace of mind and ensure they can remember and honour their departed peacefully.
 We also offer free funeral pre-planning consultation at no obligations, where families can enquire about the funeral process, explore options and considerations and decide what is best for them.
 Find out more here.